idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 5 Project templates.md

 Simple.
 But **here's the trick**:

-We know that CafeTran trackes and saves automatically the latest settings in whichever project template is currently used.
+We know that CafeTran tracks and saves automatically the latest settings in whichever project template is currently used.

 To save the current state for future reuse, without modifying it any further, you should stop using the project template after saving it.